egladman/squib/README.md

 # squib

-A surprisingly capable albeit slow static site generator written in Bash 4.0+.
+A surprisingly capable albeit excruciatingly slow static site generator written in Bash 4.0+.

 ### Why
-While writing [crunchwrap](https://github.com/egladman/crunchwrap) for another project I came to realization that with a few more LOC I could have my very own static site generator.
+While writing [crunchwrap](https://github.com/egladman/crunchwrap) (for a seperate project) I came to realization that with a few more LOC I could have my very own static site generator.
 This quickly snowballed into the project you see today as I kept adding features.
+Inspired by [Jekyll](https://github.com/jekyll/jekyll); Squib has no business working as well as it does.

 ### Retrospect
-Squib doesn't really bring anything new to the table besides the Bash novelity.
+Squib doesn't really bring anything new to the table besides the Bash gimmick.
 Markdown support is optional because it depends on Daring Fireball's original Perl implementation.
-I much prefer writing markdown over html.
-This begs the question, if I'm having to depend on another language for a 'feature complete' experience what business do I have writing squib in Bash to begin with?
-None, but that obviously didn't stop me.
+Markdown support is a staple feature in most blog platforms these days.
+This begs the question, if I'm having to depend on an entirely different language for a 'feature complete' experience what justifies me writing squib in a shell?
+Nothing, but that obviously didn't stop me.

-I'll be the first to admit, there are much better alternatives out there that aren't shackled by their written language.
-Many of squib's design decisions were made to skirt around my perceived limitations of Bash.
+I'll be the first to admit, there are much better alternatives out there that doen't depend on Bash of all things.
+Many of squib's design decisions were made to skirt around the limitations of Bash.
+Squib should've been written in literally any other language, but where's the fun in that.

 ### Quick Start